 The Faceless Nord

 It was a normal day in the small village of Skagen.
 The sun's rays were just peeking over the mountains, setting the snow that adorned the peaks alight in oranges and gold's.
-The air is crisp, though not as cold as it could be, for Frostfall.
+The air is crisp, though not as cold as it could be during Frostfall.
 The Blacksmith crosses the threshold of his humble home to head out into the morning, making a short detour on his way to the forge to thrust his face into the icy water of the stream.
 He emerges gasping, sweeping back dun hair from his eyes and taking a moment to catch his breath again, watching the salmon jumping upstream.

 Groaning as he gets back up off his knees, he begins his morning tasks of gathering firewood and charcoal to feed the forge.
 The other inhabitants of the town are perhaps just breaking their fasts- the fire should be hot and roaring by the time they step out to start the day's work.